benhg/kermit/README.md

-# The Kinematic RF Mapping and Identification Toolkit (KRMIT)
+# The Known Electromagnetic Radiation Mapping and Identification Toolkit (KERMIT)

 This program is designed to create a map of points along which the RF background has been measured.
 It's divided up into the following parts: